How to deal with a difficult boss

-It’s difficult to come up with universal strategies for dealing with difficult bosses because, well, they come in so many bizarre types.
-There are, however, some best practices for preventative measures.
-They don’t work all the time, but they work often enough to make things a little more bearable if you’re burdened with a Boss from Hell.
+It’s difficult to come up with universal strategies for dealing with a boss from Hell because, well, they come in so many bizarre types.
+There are, however, some best practices that work as preventative measures.
+They’re not 100% effective, but they work often enough to make things a little more bearable if you’re burdened with a one.
 Here are three:

-Pretty much all bosses, including Bosses from Hell, respond well when you do and say things that make them look good.
-Let them take the credit for the good things you do.
-Even better – give them the credit for your successes.
+Pretty much all bosses, including Bosses from Hell, respond well when you do and say things that cast them in a good light.
+Let them take the credit for some of the good things you do.
+Even better – give them the credit.
 Don’t worry about people not recognizing who’s really doing the work.
 They know.

-Want to have some fun with your boss?
-Praise him.
-Make an offhand comment about how much you’ve learned from him, or how good he is at something.
-Then sit back and watch how his attitude toward you changes!
+Want to have some fun with difficult bosses?
+Praise them.
+Make offhand comments about how much you’ve learned from them, or how knowledgeable they are.
+Then sit back and watch how their attitudes toward you change.

 3. Don’t talk about problems without already having a solution

-Bosses these days are under a lot of stress relative to a decade ago.
-And every time someone comes up and says, “Boss, we have a problem,” the stress just increases.
-As the stress increases, of course, so does the Boss from Hell behavior.
-Next time there is a ‘problem,’ make sure you tell your boss about it, along with a possible solution.
-Ie: “Boss, we have a problem.
-I was thinking maybe we should do … to fix it.”
-Assuming your idea is a good one, your boss will appreciate the effort.
+Bosses these days are under a lot of stress relative to a decade ago – and every time someone comes up and says, “We have a problem,” the stress just increases.
+As the stress increases, of course, so does the Boss from Hell behaviour.
+The next time there are ‘problems,’ don’t just tell your bosses about it.
+Present a few a possible solutions with something like:

-By the way – don’t feel that you have to wait for a bad boss to come around to try these techniques out.
-Good bosses will appreciate them as well.
+One last note: You don’t have to wait for a bad boss to come around to try these techniques out.
+Your great bosses will appreciate them as well.

 Leave a Reply